StartSchoolHQ/startschool-wiki/docs/CollaborativeCoding/Project 1/session01.md

 **The Skeleton**

 ### What to Build
-A homepage with each team members:
+A homepage with each team member's:

 - Name
 - Photo or avatar